 Filleting Fish at Sea

-You can clean and fillet fish at sea, although special rules apply for striped trumpeter and shark (see below).
+• You can clean and fillet fish at sea, but special rules apply for all flathead species, striped trumpeter and shark.
+See below.

 Shark